cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 In the same page there is a paragraph (No excuses) with suggestions on how to proceed when you don’t have a good catalog of variant sites for your species.

-If you want to run local realignment you will have to use a previous version of GATK.
-You can find information on how to run it in GATK 3.8 [here](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php).

 **Duplicate removal with picard**
 PCR duplicates may confound coverage estimates